MicrosoftDocs/azure-security-docs/articles/key-vault/general/soft-delete-change.md

 Key vault names are globally unique.
 The names of secrets stored in a key vault are also unique.
 You won't be able to reuse the name of a key vault or key vault object that exists in the soft-deleted state.

-For example, if your application programmatically creates a key vault named "Vault A" and later deletes "Vault A," the key vault will be moved to the soft-deleted state.
-Your application won't be able to re-create another key vault named "Vault A" until the key vault is purged from the soft-deleted state.
+For example, if your application programmatically creates a key vault named "Vault A" and later deletes "Vault A," the key vault is moved to the soft-deleted state.
+Your application isn't able to re-create another key vault named "Vault A" until the key vault is purged from the soft-deleted state.

-Also, if your application creates a key named `test key` in "Vault A" and later deletes that key, your application won't be able to create a new key named `test key` in "Vault A" until the `test key` object is purged from the soft-deleted state.
+Also, if your application creates a key named `test key` in "Vault A" and later deletes that key, your application isn't able to create a new key named `test key` in "Vault A" until the `test key` object is purged from the soft-deleted state.

 Attempting to delete a key vault object and re-create it with the same name without purging it from the soft-deleted state first can cause conflict errors.
 These errors might cause your applications or automation to fail.
 Consult your dev team before you make the following required application and administration changes.

 ### Application changes

-If your application assumes that soft-delete isn't enabled and expects that deleted secret or key vault names are available for immediate reuse, you'll need to make the following changes to your application logic.
+If your application assumes that soft-delete isn't enabled and expects that deleted secret or key vault names are available for immediate reuse, you need to make the following changes to your application logic.

 1. Delete the original key vault or secret.
 1. Purge the key vault or secret in the soft-deleted state.